coderefinery/reproducible-python-ml/content/version-control/browsing.md

    (`cd ~/code` for example, if the `~/code` directory is where you store your files).
-1. Run the following command: `git clone https://github.com/USER/planets`, where `USER` is your username.
+1. Run the following command: `git clone https://github.com/USER/classification-task`, where `USER` is your username.
 You might need to use a SSH clone command instead of HTTPS, depending on your setup.
-1. Change to that directory: `cd planets`
+1. Change to that directory: `cd classification-task`
 ::::
 :::::
 ::::::